powerpool-finance/powerpool-docs-old/specifications/pp_vesting.md

 - any ERC20/ERC721 tokens or ETHs accidentally sent to the contract will be permanently locked there;
 - initialization with Merkle tree root hash, which saves deployment gas usage, was intentionally ignored in order to simplify contract;
 - ERC20 token CAP is 100,000,000 * 10**18 (100000000000000000000000000);
-- Calculations will be covered with SafeMath;
+- calculations will be covered with SafeMath;
-- Compilation configuration: Solidity version: v0.6.12, optimizer: enabled, runs: 20000, EVM: Istanbul (we're flexible on compiler version);
+- compilation configuration: Solidity version: v0.6.12, optimizer: enabled, runs: 20000, EVM: Istanbul (we're flexible on compiler version);
-- The contract doesn't use a proxy pattern, there is no way to upgrade it;
+- the contract doesn't use a proxy pattern, there is no way to upgrade it;
-- There will be multiple instances of this contract with different initialization parameters;
+- there will be multiple instances of this contract with different initialization parameters;
+- the contract is compatible with the following `CompInterface` and provides cached getPriorVotes() information like CVP token does;
+- to provide detailed information about member balance at a specific block, each withdrawal() updates cached value similar to CVP token.

 ## Methods